midlantica/LovelyBunchOfCoconuts/content/grifts/hate-speech-laws.md

 ---
 title: 'Hate Speech Laws'
-claim: 'Hate Speech Laws'
+grift: 'Hate Speech Laws'
-translation: 'Free speech for me, but not for thee.'
+decode: 'Free speech for me, but not for thee.'
 ---